 Other tips are to use low temperatures (35ºC-30ºC or 95ºF – 85ºF) to mix the lye water into the oils.
 You may even do it at room temperature as long as the oils are fully liquid, and the difference of temperatures between oils and lye water is not bigger than 10ºC.

 Use a low lye concentration, meaning basically more water for the same amount of oils and soda (but beware of soda ash…).
-This tip is actually only helpful if you wish to try and formulate your own soap, as the recipes in this blog are adjusted for its purpose.
+This tip is actually only helpful if you wish to try and formulate your own soap.
+The recipes in this blog are adjusted for its purpose.

-Lye concentration of 33% and above should only be used for 100% liquid soaps.
+Use lye concentration of 33% and above only for 100% liquid soaps.
 You may use concentrations of 28% or even 25%, but be ware of soda ash (that’s why I stick on the 30%, and prefer to use lower temperatures).

 And Last But Not Least, Essential Oils vs Fragrance Oils Usage